KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

   "credentialSubject": {
     "id": "did:xxx:entityB"
     "credentialAuthority": {
+      "@type": "AuthorityScope",
-      "authoritativeFor": "http://schema.org/driverLicense", # The type of claim the entity is authoritative for "depth": 2 # Number of delegation hops, defaults to 0 }
+      "authoritativeFor": "http://schema.org/driverLicense", # The type of claim the entity is authoritative for "delegationDepth": 2 # Number of delegation hops, defaults to 0 }
   }
 ```